ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Additional Information on the Dataset

 All counts are shown on a log scale to accommodate differences spanning several orders of magnitude.
 Overall, this distribution highlights ReefNet’s potential to support geographically robust coral classification and cross-region generalization studies.

-\textbf{Image White Balance.} Varying water clarity, depth, and light penetration in combination with the use of different camera configurations or settings can lead to strong color casts in underwater imagery.
-Therefore, we document the average intensities of the Red, Green, and Blue color bands across CoralNet sources (Figure~\ref{fig_RGB}).
-Sources with non-overlapping peaks in their RGB distributions generally suffer from color casts due to poor white balancing.
-The variety of color casts captured in the ReefNet dataset improves the robustness of models trained on ReefNet, however, certain applications may benefit from using imagery with lighting conditions that closely match the target dataset.
+\textbf{Image White Balance.} Variations in water clarity, depth, light penetration, and camera configuration can lead to strong color casts in underwater imagery.
+We therefore document the average intensities of the red, green, and blue color channels across CoralNet sources (Figure~\ref{fig_RGB}).
+Sources with non-overlapping peaks in their RGB distributions generally exhibit strong color casts due to poor white balancing.
+The variety of color casts captured in ReefNet can improve model robustness; however, certain applications may benefit from using imagery whose lighting conditions more closely match the target deployment setting.

-\textbf{Image Resolution.} Image resolution in the ReefNet dataset ranges from 0.2 to 27 megapixels, with a median resolution of 12 megapixels.
-This diversity of image resolutions enhances the generalizability of AI models trained on ReefNet data.
-However, similarly to the white balance, users may prefer to extract images with a consistent resolution for specific tasks.
-Most sources in ReefNet exhibit uniform resolution distributions as a result of the use of standard camera systems.
-However, a few sources show a lot of variation, which generally stems from the manual cropping of the benthic quadrats visible in the image (Figure~\ref{fig_resolution}).
+\textbf{Image Resolution.} Image resolution in ReefNet ranges from 0.2 to 27 megapixels, with a median resolution of 12 megapixels.
+This diversity enhances the generalizability of AI models trained on ReefNet data.
+As with white balance, however, users may prefer to extract images with a more consistent resolution for specific tasks.
+Most sources in ReefNet exhibit relatively uniform resolution distributions as a result of standard camera systems, whereas a few sources show substantial variation, generally because benthic quadrats were manually cropped from the original images (Figure~\ref{fig_resolution}).

-To facilitate the creation of customized sub-datasets, source-level metadata—including geographic location, RGB color profiles, and resolution statistics—will be made available with the ReefNet dataset on HuggingFace.
+To facilitate the creation of customized sub-datasets, source-level metadata---including geographic location, RGB color profiles, and resolution statistics---will be released with the ReefNet dataset on Hugging Face.

-\subsubsection{Al-Wajh Lagoon Dataset}
+\subsection{Al-Wajh Lagoon Dataset}